NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 ----- __510.18__ -----2022-06-12 13:52:28+08:00:

-You can't suspend me, I'm going on hiatus!
+'You can't suspend me, I'm going on hiatus!'

 ### 511: [What was the reaction of the pope and other important Christian figures of the time to the Taiping Rebellion?](https://old.reddit.com/r/AskHistorians/comments/v6ffvk/what_was_the_reaction_of_the_pope_and_other/), submitted on 2022-06-07 06:25:35+08:00.